PeteBoucher/Weather-Station-Pi/README.md

 sudo crontab -e
 ```
 Add a line that will launch the script that performs all the sensor readings
 and writes the results to storage.
 I have my weather station doing this every
 10 minutes.
-Replace `/home/pi` with the absolute path tou your fork of the repo.
+Replace `/home/pi` with the absolute path to your fork of the repo.
-You can also supress the normal email reports with `>/dev/null 2>&1`if you have
+You can also supress the normal email reports with `>/dev/null 2>&1` if you have
 mail installed on the Raspberry Pi.
 ```
 */10 * * * * python /home/pi/Weather-Station-Pi/take_reading.py >/dev/null 2>&1